Jatayu Earth's Center Nature Park: Dedication

 The park opened to visitors on 4 July 2018 and was soft-inaugurated by Pinarayi Vijayan, Chief Minister of Kerala.
 The park's first phase was worth ₹100 crore and included the adventure zone having 3 km radius.
 On 29 November 2015, Dubai Corporation for Tourism and Commerce's Director of stakeholder relations, Majid Al Marri visited the under construction Jatayu Nature Park along with the then Chief Minister of Kerala, Mr. Oommen Chandy.

 Access and attributes

 Location and access

 The park is located on a hilltop in Kollam district in Kerala.
 No special transportation is required to get into the park.
 To reach the top, where Jatayu's sculpture is present, visitors can either take the 826 steps walkway up the hill, or take the cable car.
 An additional paid ticket is required for cable car route.
 There is a security screening process on the way to the top.
 Cameras and bags are allowed.
 Food is not allowed.
 Water is allowed, but not in a plastic bottle.
 Free filtered water is available at the top.
 There are multiple cafes present throughout the route.

 Inscriptions and plaques

-A plaque outside the museum pays tribute to the fallen Jatayu, in a poem translated by K. Jayakumar, was dedicated by Pinarayi Vijayan, the Chief minister of Kerala.
+A plaque outside the museum pays tribute to the fallen Jatayu, in a poem translated by K. Jayakumar, was dedicated by Pinarayi Vijayan, the former Chief minister of Kerala.